azhang/blepcoin/_posts/2018-09-17-unification.md

 ----

+**[haiku-core](https://github.com/unification-com/haiku-core)**: Private repo where most of the current active development is occuring.

+Contains the Haiku prototype code, smart contracts, as well as the ML algorithms research/development.
+This repo contains the daily commits, with stable PRs/Merges being pushed to following repos.

 **[haiku-node-prototype](https://github.com/unification-com/haiku-node-prototype)** (Python, 593 commits, started Feb 25, 2018): This is the proof of concept.

+---

 There is a note stating the following: